-Content Delivery Network is basically an umbrella term for a collection of servers at different locations, which are called PoPs (Points of Presence).
-Typically these are located in different countries around the globe.
+Content delivery network is basically an umbrella term for a collection of servers at different locations, known as PoPs (points of presence).
+These are typically located in different countries around the globe.
 The locations are strategically positioned to be closer to a broader user base.
-In larger countries such as Russia and Brazil there are even regional and national (R/N) CDNs due to their size.
+In large countries such as Russia and Brazil, there are even regional and national (R/N) CDNs due to the sheer size of the countries.

-The servers placed around the globe are called proxy servers or edge servers and store your data there (this can be optimized to cache only the most requested content if your database is very large).
+The servers placed around the globe are called proxy servers or edge servers and store your data.
+This can be optimized to cache only the most requested content if your database is very large.

-When users connect to your website , they are redirected to the nearest server with the cached data.
-If the user requests data that is not yet cached, the proxy server will ask your originating server to provide the requested data.
+When users connect to your website, they are redirected to the nearest server with the cached data.
+If the user requests data that is not yet cached, the proxy server will request your origin server and pull the requested data to it.

 You can control how the CDN caches your data by setting caching rules.
 Depending on which CDN service you use, there are several ways to do this.

 The result is a massive benefit for the end user.
-Especially in terms of the speed at which content can be loaded, due to lower data latency and higher uptime.
+These benefits include increased uptime and, above all, the speed at which content can be loaded due to lower data latency.
 This is because the number of users connecting to a single server is now distributed regionally.

-The main advantage of using a CDN is that you can make your data available to the user faster and more reliably.
-But you need to take into account your target audience and customer base.
+The main advantage of using a CDN is being able to make your data available to the user faster and more reliably.
+But you need to take your target audience and customer base into account as well.
 Let's look at two different examples:

 Example #1: Flower shop

-It is very likely that the florist's customer base is largely regional.
-And unless the store is getting a shoutout from a Kardashian, we can assume that the network traffic (the number of people viewing the site at any given time) is fairly low.
-Even if we include the occasional overseas website visitor who may be planning to buy flowers on vacation.
+It's highly likely a florist is going to have a local customer base.
+Unless the store gets a shoutout from a Kardashian, we can assume the network traffic, i.e. the number of people viewing the site at any given time, is fairly low.
+Perhaps there could also be the occasional overseas website visitor who's planning to buy flowers on vacation.